csarma24/Oxygen-chain-qc/README.md

-# Prediction of oxygen drip line using quantum computation
+# Prediction of the neutron drip line in oxygen isotopes using quantum computation

-This repository contains the scripts and notebooks used to generate and process the data from our preprint XXXX.
+This repository contains the scripts and notebooks used to generate and process the data from our preprint https://arxiv.org/abs/2306.06432.

 Packages can be installed from the `requirements.txt`.